RaviKhare/rewardpoint-app/readme.md

 (e.g. a $120 purchase = 2x$20 + 1x$50 = 90 points).

 Given a record of every transaction during a three month period, calculate the reward points earned for each customer per month and total.

-•             Make up a data set to best demonstrate your solution
-•             Check solution into GitHub
-•             Solve using Spring/SpringBoot

 # it is build upon using
       *  Spring, Spring Boot, REST, H2 database
       *  Could verify through Postman request
-      *  It has built in data.sql  (for dummy data )
+      *  It has built in data.sql  (for reward point calculation data )

   We can perform all give below through Postman request